davenaylor/postie/readme.txt

 If you don't have access to cron, you can run postie without it.
 * Activate the cronless postie plugin (it is included with the postie plugin, so if you have downloaded postie, you don't need to download anything else
 * By default, cronless postie checks for new e-mail once every hour.
-Currently
-* the only other option currently is daily.
-If you wish to change this, edit
-* the line in postie_cronless.php to:
+To select a different rate, change the cronless postie setting in the postie settings page.
+* Note that timing with cronless postie is not very accurate.
+It depends on people visiting your website.
+If you select to check every 10 minutes, but you only get one visit every 30 minutes, then it might take 30 minutes for a post to show up.

 == Options and Settings ==